jasperla/crane/README.md

 ### Short term goals:

 - Add 'customer' flag which can be re-used in combination with the manifest
-- Fix static linking to create a truly standalone binary

 ### Long term goals (roadmap)